Jan Cosijn: Work

 His religious statuary includes the statue of Bartholomew the Apostle which is located on the original site at the Chapel Church in Brussels.
 Cosijn was involved in some large-scale projects in churches led by other sculptors.
 The prominent sculptor and architect from Mechelen Lucas Faydherbe obtained in 1651 a commission to create a monument in the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Church of Our Blessed Lady of the Sablon in Brussels).
 Although Faydherbe was fired from his commission in 1653, the work on the chapel was continued by court architect Vincent Anthony until its completion in 1676.
 The result was a richly decorated, octagonal chapel decorated with black marble.
-Jerome Duquesnoy the Younger, Gabriel Grupello, Jan van Delen and Mattheus van Beveren worked on the execution of the sculptural project from about 1673 to 1678.
+Jérôme Duquesnoy the Younger, Gabriel Grupello, Jan van Delen and Mattheus van Beveren worked on the execution of the sculptural project from about 1673 to 1678.
 Cosijn assisted van Beveren with he sculpting of marble statues for this project, but his exact contribution is not clear.